-Are you one of the more than 265,000 New Haven, Connecticut Medicare beneficiaries with unsupplemented coverage?
+Are you one of the more than 265,000 New Haven, Connecticut, Medicare beneficiaries with unsupplemented coverage?
 Don’t worry, you’re not alone.
-Below, we’re going to explore some solutions that can protect you and your savings from unexpected medical costs.
+Below, we’ll explore some solutions to protect you and your savings from unexpected medical costs.

 New Haven, Connecticut Supplemental Medicare Plans

 We’ve already gathered several free quotes for this article.
-But keep in mind they’re for the average New Haven Medicare beneficiary who is typically female and 73 years of age.
+But remember they’re for the average New Haven Medicare beneficiary, typically female and 73 years of age.

 Affordable Medicare Advantage Plans in New Haven, Connecticut

 Beneficiaries can choose from 36 different Medicare Advantage plans in New Haven County.
-There is already a 44% participation rate in this city, which shows just how popular these plans can be.
+This city already has a 44% participation rate, which shows just how popular these plans can be.

 Affordability isn’t just about price; it’s also about the features your plan gives you.
 Anthem BCBS, for example, offers a lower MOOP than its closest HMO medical network competitor.
 They have also received high marks for customer service.

 Carpenters of Connecticut, though, has the lowest out-of-pocket maximum in the area.
 You only have to pay $4,900 out-of-pocket before Carpenters takes over.
 And you’ll get a plethora of choices with their PPO network.